KirillYushkevich/KirillYushkevich.github.io/index.md

 ## About me

-I am student of **BSUIR** faculty **Informatic Technology and Progrmming** average mark for the last semester 7.
+I am student of **BSUIR** faculty **Informatic Technology and Progrmming** average mark for the last semester 7.The idea of learning programming came to me when i understand that i want to create my own game.
-I enjoy finding usage to my programming skills on practice.

 ### Interests